 Workers can begin claiming Social Security benefits early, at age 62.
 This will reduce their monthly benefit amounts, however, with the reduction based on the number of months they receive benefits before reaching full retirement age.

-Employees born before 1959 who retire between age 66-67 (depending on the exact year of birth) are eligible for 100% of their Social Security benefits, but they can earn even more if they hold off on claiming.
-According to the Social Security Administration, many workers who put off collecting Social Security can receive up to 132% of their monthly benefit.
+Employees born before 1959 who retire between age 66 and age 67 (depending on the exact year of birth) are eligible for 100% of their Social Security benefits, but they can earn even more if they hold off on claiming.
+According to the Social Security Administration, putting off collecting Social Security can earn you up to 132% of your monthly benefit.
 However, that bonus stops increasing at age 70.

 “If you turn age 70 at any point [during the next year], then claim Social Security,” Silverberg said.
 “You will not receive any monetary benefit for delaying it further.”